Blind in Tagalog

 Ex3_EN: Please close the blinds to block out the sunlight.

-Ex4_EN: The bright light temporarily blinded him.
+Ex4_EN: The bright flash of light temporarily blinded the driver.

 tagalogcube